-111 During the self-assessment, possible safeguards to avoid material common or conflicting interests should be considered.
-When safeguards (or a combination of them) are proposed to

-- the RA, as a best practice, the RA should assess whether the safeguards can sufficiently mitigate the risks of perceived material interests.
-In doing so, the RA should consider holistically all relevant aspects of the case, and the intended purpose of the valuation. - 112 If the RA is still in doubt, whether the proposed safeguards suffice, the RA should, as a best practice, discuss the matter openly with the candidate valuer with the purpose to review and resubmit before declaring them not sufficient.
-The lack of a re-submission by the candidate may result in the consideration that the significance of the relevant aspect of the common or conflict of interest cannot be overcome. - 113 In certain circumstances, the RA may consider requiring, from the valuer some specific arrangements, subject to the legal framework, including the principle of proportionality.
-The valuer may agree and demonstrate how these would be put in place so that the RA can conclude whether the relevant proposed safeguards are deemed to effective or not to the satisfaction of the RA.
-In case the safeguards are not the proper ones in the opinion of the RA and the candidate refuses to implement them in accordance with the RA's proposed amendments, the RA would likely conclude that a material conflict of interest could not be excluded, so the valuer could not be assessed as independent, as required by Article 36(1) of Directive 2014/59/EU.
+- 112 During the self-assessment, possible safeguards to avoid material common or conflicting interests should be considered.
+When safeguards (or a combination of them) are proposed to the RA, as a best practice, the RA should assess whether the safeguards can sufficiently mitigate the risks of perceived material interests.
+In doing so, the RA should consider holistically all relevant aspects of the case, and the intended purpose of the valuation. - 113 If the RA is still in doubt, whether the proposed safeguards suffice, the RA should, as a best practice, discuss the matter openly with the candidate valuer with the purpose to review and resubmit before declaring them not sufficient.
+The lack of a re-submission by the candidate may result in the consideration that the significance of the relevant aspect of the common or Col cannot be overcome. - 114 In certain circumstances, the RA may consider requiring from the valuer some specific arrangements subject to the legal framework, including the principle of proportionality.
+The valuer may agree and demonstrate how these would be put in place so that the RA can conclude whether the relevant proposed safeguards are deemed to be effective or not to the satisfaction of the RA.
+If the safeguards are not suitable in the opinion of the RA and the candidate refuses to implement them according to the RA's proposed amendments, the RA would likely conclude that a material conflict of interest could not be excluded, so the valuer could not be assessed as independent, as required by Article 36(1) of Directive 2014/59/EU.